Ron Wasserman: Personal life

 At an early age, Wasserman was adopted by parents of Russian-Jewish descent.
 His sister was also adopted.
 As a child, he was often mistaken as being from a different family, since he had blonde hair, while his parents and sister had red hair.

 He was formerly married to Kathleen Fisher (the namesake and Wasserman's bandmate in Fisher).
-They had one son together, Aron, born in 2004.
+They had one son together, born in 2004.

 In September 2018, Wasserman was involved in a mountain bike accident, requiring surgery afterwards.